Stars1233/pyside-setup/sources/shiboken6/doc/typesystem_specifying_types.rst

 and requires inserting calls to **getter** to access the pointeee.
 Currently, the usage is limited to function return values.
 **ref-count-method** specifies the name of the method used to do reference counting.
-It is a child of the :ref:`typesystem_details` node or other type nodes.
+It is a child of the :ref:`typesystem_details` node or other type nodes and may contain :ref:`conversion-rule` nodes.

 The *optional* attribute **instantiations** specifies for which instantiations of the smart pointer wrappers will be generated (comma-separated list).